-If any of your students are using physical clicker devices, they will need to follow these steps to register their remotes in the iClicker Student App.
+If any of your students are using iClicker handheld remotes, they will need to follow the steps on this page to register their remotes in the iClicker Student App.

 Step 6: Run an iClicker Cloud polling session

-- Launch the iClicker Cloud application on the classroom computer or your laptop.
+- Launch the iClicker Cloud application on the classroom computer or on your laptop.

-- Login to iClicker Cloud using your previously created instructor account.
+- Login to iClicker Cloud using your previously created institutional login for UVM.

 - If teaching a fully in-person class, choose whether or not to enable location for attendance.
 If you do enable location, you will have to choose your class building on a map and specify the number of feet students must be in proximity in order to be present.
 Enabling location for attendance should NOT be set for courses with students participating remotely.
 Choose Settings from the drop-down menu:

 - Select the Attendance tab and choose whether or not to require location and click Save.